the-turing-way/the-turing-way/book/content/rdm/rdm.md

 - The level of documentation and metadata will vary according to the project and the range of people the data needs to be understood by
 - It is best practice to use recognised community metadata standards to make it easier for datasets to be combined.
-Examples could include the [Brain Imaging Data Structure](https://github.com/bids-standard/bids-starter-kit) or those found via [FAIRsharing.org](https://www.fairsharing.org)
+For example, for brain data the [Brain Imaging Data Structure](https://doi.org/10.25504/FAIRsharing.rd1j6t) is the strandards to use; other [metadata standards](https://fairsharing.org/standards)(reporting requirements, termonologies, and models/schemas) are searchable in FAIRsharing.
 - Variables should be defined and explained using [data dictionaries](http://help.osf.io/m/bestpractices/l/618767-how-to-make-a-data-dictionary)
 - Data should be stored in logical and heirarchical folder structures with a README file used to describe the structure.
 The README file is helpful for others and will also help you find your data in the future.